ScottySchmidt/data-engineer-aws/README.md

    A processing function joins datasets, validates data, applies hashing for deduplication, and generates reports.

 4. **Deploy-as-Code**
-   Infrastructure is managed using OpenTofu, Python CDK, and GitHub Actions CI/CD.
+   Infrastructure is managed using OpenTofu or AWS Cloud Formations.
 ---

 ## 1. API Data from BLS → AWS S3